MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pg-azure-storage.md

   - ignite-2023
 ---

-# pg_azure_storage extension on Azure Database for PostgreSQL - Flexible Server reference
+# How to import and export data using Azure Storage in Azure Database for PostgreSQL - Flexible Server

 [!INCLUDE [applies-to-postgresql-flexible-server](~/reusable-content/ce-skilling/azure/includes/postgresql/includes/applies-to-postgresql-flexible-server.md)]

-The [pg_azure_storage](./concepts-storage-extension.md) extension allows you to import or export data in multiple file formats, directly between Azure blob storage and your Azure Database for PostgreSQL flexible server instance.
-Azure blob storage containers with access level "Private" or "Blob" require adding private access key.
-Examples of data export and import using this extension can be found in [Import data from Azure Blob Storage to Azure Database for PostgreSQL flexible server](./concepts-storage-extension.md#import-data-from-azure-blob-storage-to-azure-database-for-postgresql-flexible-server)
+The [pg_azure_storage](./concepts-storage-extension.md) extension allows you to import or export data in multiple file formats, directly between Azure Storage accounts and an instance of Azure Database for PostgreSQL Flexible Server.

+Examples of data export and import using this extension can be found in the [Examples](#examples) section of this article.

-Before you can enable `pg_azure_storage` on your Azure Database for PostgreSQL flexible server instance, you need to add the extension to your allowlist as described in [how to use PostgreSQL extensions](./concepts-extensions.md#how-to-use-postgresql-extensions), and check if correctly added by running `SHOW azure.extensions;`, and confirming that the extension name is part of the comma-separated value returned by the `SHOW` statement.
+To use the `pg_azure_storage` extension on your Azure Database for PostgreSQL flexible server instance, you need to add the extension to the `shared_preload_libraries`, and also add it to the `azure.extensions` server parameter, as described in [how to use PostgreSQL extensions](./concepts-extensions.md#how-to-use-postgresql-extensions).

+Because `shared_preload_library` is a static server parameter, it requires a restart of the server for the change to take effect.

+Once the server has been restarted, connect to your instance of PostgreSQL using the client of your preference (ie psql, pgAdmin, etc).
+Confirm that `SHOW azure.extensions;`, and `SHOW shared_preload_libraries;`, both include the value `azure_storage` in the list of the comma-separated values returned by each of the the `SHOW` statements.

 Only then you can install the extension, by connecting to your target database, and running the [CREATE EXTENSION](https://www.postgresql.org/docs/current/static/sql-createextension.html) statement.
 You need to repeat the command separately for each database in which you want the extension to be available.